otissv/postcss-build/README.md

-#PostCSS build
+#PostCSS Build
 A postcss cli build tool.
 Useful if you use npm as a build tool.
-As opposed to [postcss-cli](https://github.com/postcss/postcss-cli), PostCSS build can scan an entire directory and subdirectory for files.
+As opposed to [postcss-cli](https://github.com/postcss/postcss-cli), PostCSS build can scan an entire directory and subdirectory for files as well as process files in sequence.

 ## Usage
+PostCSS Build takes a number of source files and passes them through PostCSS and outputs a single file.
 ```
 $ npm install -g postcss-build --save-dev